AidanLDev/dev-daily-hub/src/content/posts/using-qrcode-react.md

 Let's create us a form to capture some config options that's take our QR Code to the NEXT LEVEL 🚀!

-First off, we want to create some state so we can update some values and send them to our `QRCodeSVG` component.
+First off, we want to create some state so we can update some values and send them to our `QrCode` component.

 In `Main.tsx`: